sanraith/aoc2021/README.md

 # aoc2021

-Solutions for the Advent of Code 2021 in Typescript with a custom React calendar.
+Solutions for Advent of Code 2021 in Typescript with a custom React calendar.
 Includes a web app and a console runner.
 Check out the web app at <https://sanraith.github.io/aoc2021>

 ![Screenshot](notes/screenshot.png)